By: Emile L’Eplattenier, Fit Small Business

 Updated: January 15, 2019

-We all know marketing can help build a loyal customer base and bolster sales, but many real estate agents are still shying away from marketing for fear of the cost.
-Sure, a mega-marketing budget has helped many products (and the people behind them) become household names, but you don’t need to hire the top marketing firm—or pay a lot—to effectively reach new clients in your area.
+We all know marketing can help build a loyal customer base and bolster sales, but many real estate agents are still shying away from advertising for fear of the cost.
+Sure, a mega-advertising budget has helped many products (and the people behind them) become household names, but you don’t need to hire the top marketing firm—or pay a lot—to effectively reach new clients in your area.
 There are several good ways to market yourself both online and off, on any budget.

 Don’t overlook local, traditional forms of marketing when developing your marketing plan.
 Advertising around your area can be an affordable way to reach a good amount new clients very quickly.